Geff specification

 >= 0, where N

 is the number of nodes in the graph.
 Node ids must be unique.
-Node IDs can have any type supported by zarr (except floats), but we recommend integer dtypes.
-For large graphs, uint64
+Node IDs must have an integer dtype.
+For large graphs, int64

 might be necessary to provide enough range for every node to have a unique ID.
 In the minimal case of an empty graph, the ids